 Please note that the proposed revisions to the Guidelines relate only to ESPs, not MLCs.
 Also, future changes to the regulations may require a further revision of the Guidelines or may negate the need for them.

 The latest Guidelines can be found here

-Gas Industry Co has engaged Concept Consulting Group to review the effectiveness of the critical contingency management processes and governance arrangements during the Maui outage.
+Gas Industry Co engaged Concept Consulting Group to review the effectiveness of the critical contingency management processes and governance arrangements during the Maui outage.

-Gas Industry Co has analysed the submissions received on the Concept Consulting Group discussion paper, ‘Review of Gas Critical Contingency Management: Post Maui Pipeline Outage’, which can be found in the Submissions Analysis document.
+Gas Industry Co then analysed the submissions received on the Concept Consulting Group discussion paper, ‘Review of Gas Critical Contingency Management: Post Maui Pipeline Outage’, which can be found in the Submissions Analysis document.

 This presentation from an industry workshop in May 2007 contains an updated and revised approach to emergency management based on submissions analysis from the July 2006 discussion paper.
 The proposal given at the workshop is a combination of a mandatory framework based on regulations together with industry arrangements that provide the details.
 The presentation also highlights key design issues and explores how the proposed hybrid approach will interact with MPOC mechanisms and processes.